polkadot-developers/polkadot-docs/develop/blockchains/custom-blockchains/add-existing-pallets.md

 --8<-- 'code/develop/blockchains/custom-blockchains/add-existing-pallets/pallet-basic-config-trait.rs'
 ```

-This basic structure shows that every pallet must define certain types, such as `RuntimeEvent` and `WeightInfo`, to be functional within the runtime.
+This basic structure shows that every pallet must define certain types, such as `RuntimeEvent` and `WeightInfo`, to function within the runtime.
 The actual implementation can vary depending on the pallet’s specific needs.

 ???
 "Example - Utility Pallet"
-      For instance, in the [`utility pallet`](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/utility){target=\_blank}, the Config trait is implemented with the following types:
+      For instance, in the [`utility pallet`](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/utility){target=\_blank}, the `Config` trait is implemented with the following types:

       ```rust
       --8<-- 'code/develop/blockchains/custom-blockchains/add-existing-pallets/utility-pallet-config-trait.rs'